-On the lens barrel, you can set your distance to the subject and the ISO/ASA for the film by rotating the ultra-thin tabs right next to the glass.
-The film speed setting is, unfortunately, is a very cumbersome control: my male-average-sized fingers are used to fidgety things, yet I am practically unable to use those controls without smudging the lens.
+You can set your distance to the subject and the ISO/ASA for the film on the lens barrel by rotating the uncomfortably-thin tabs next to the glass.
+The film speed setting is, unfortunately, is a very cumbersome control: my male, average-sized fingers are used to fidgety things, yet I am practically unable to use those controls without smudging the lens.

 Camera lens and image quality.

-I’m a fan of long “normal” lenses; anything that’s close to 50mm feels most natural to me.
+I prefer long “normal” lenses, anything that’s close to 50mm.
 Longer lenses feature stronger background separation with open apertures and let me get close to the subject without being up in their face.

 The Revue features a 38mm Revuenon lens, marked as Bladanon on Blada CA35.
 This is considerably longer than most cameras of this size, particularly the viewfinder type.

-The copy being reviewed here comes with a light leak in the bottom-right corner.
+The copy being reviewed here has a light leak in the bottom-right corner.

 The lens is, of course, not perfect.
-You may notice slight chromatic aberrations in bright light at far or out-of-focus distances.
+As a result, you may notice slight chromatic aberrations in bright light at far or out-of-focus distances.